A project identifier is a unique identifier for an infrastructure project. Every project in OC4IDS has a project identifier in the

 However, this approach requires political will and technical capacity to establish the central register and integrate it into procurement systems, and it requires an appropriate central actor to manage it.

-If local project identifiers are available in existing systems or data, these should be re-used to create globally unique project identifiers for use in OC4IDS; otherwise, if local project identifiers are not available, publishers may assign local identifiers to projects in the systems used to generate OC4IDS data.
+If local project identifiers are available in existing systems or data, these should be re-used to create globally unique project identifiers for use in OC4IDS.
+Otherwise, if local project identifiers are not available, publishers may assign local identifiers to projects in the new systems used to generate OC4IDS data.

-To make local project identifiers globally unique for use in OC4IDS, the OC4IDS Helpdesk assigns a project identifier prefix that publishers must add to local project identifiers, using the following identifier structure:
+To make local project identifiers globally unique for use in OC4IDS, a publisher requests a project identifier prefix from the OC4IDS Helpdesk.
+The publisher must then use the assigned prefix in all its project identifiers, according to following structure:

 [project identifier prefix]-[local project identifier].